The Lost Portrait of Henry VIII: Art in Service of Power

 min Read14 October 2023

 Posing proudly in front of the fascinated spectator, a monarch fixes us with his majestic gaze.
-Perhaps you recognized the best known portrait of Henry VIII, by this simple description, but which painting are we talking about exactly?
-In fact, there are over twenty versions of this famous portrait!
+Perhaps you recognized the best-known portrait of Henry VIII, by this simple description, but which painting are we talking about exactly?
+In fact, there are over 20 versions of this famous portrait!

 Unquestionably, the iconography indicates that the commission was made during the brief marriage between King Henry and Lady Jane Seymour.
 It is quite possible that this decoration was intended to celebrate the birth, in October 1537, of Edward, the heir to the throne long awaited by the King.
 In this case, the function of all of this lost scenery would be easily identifiable.
 The aim of the work was to glorify the Tudor dynasty and celebrate the continuity of its seat on the thrones of England and Ireland.